Contributing

 Build everything

-./platforms/build-release.shThis compiles the Go daemon (universal binary) and the Swift macOS app.
+./tools/build-release.shThis compiles the Go daemon (universal binary) and the Swift macOS app.

 -